Product | Features | Overall | Price | Buy Now |

 Having an emergency fund is absolutely necessary if you want to protect your nest egg from unexpected emergencies or inconveniences.
 However, it is important that you keep this cash in a place that will give you the most bang for your buck.

 This is a huge advantage over traditional banking as interest rates for savings accounts have largely been stagnant for several years.
-Users that store their money with Robinhood also have access to an optional debit card and 75,000 ATMs where you can withdraw your cash for free.
+Users that store their money with Robinhood also have access to an optional debit card and 90,000 ATMs where you can withdraw your cash for free.
+This cash management account is a great option for those looking to have all of their money in one place.

-Keeping your uninvested cash working for you is a must and the savings account offered by Robinhood allows investors to do just that.
+Keeping your uninvested cash working for you is a great idea, and the savings account offered by Robinhood allows investors to do just that.

 Like Public, Robinhood allows investors to purchase a dollar amount of a company instead of complete shares.
 This is an incredible perk that quite frankly, Robinhood was pretty slow adopting.